How does spironolactone cause hyperkalemia

 Certain medications, such as ACE inhibitors, angiotensin II receptor blockers (ARBs), and potassium-sparing diuretics like spironolactone, can increase the risk of hyperkalemia.
 These drugs interfere with the body’s ability to excrete potassium, leading to elevated levels in the blood.

-See also Spironolactone walmart
+See also Spironolactone digoxin interaction

 3. Dehydration: